marcpouzet/zrun/README.md

 # The ZRun Synchronous Language Interpreter

 ZRun is an executable semantics of a synchronous data-flow language, in the form of a purely functional interpreter.
-The input of Zrun is a subset of Zelus (with the same syntax) and is only discrete-time.
-It borrows the programming model of Lustre: a discrete-time signal is an infinite stream and a synchronous system is defined as a stream function.
-The language provides richer features, not in Lustre: by-case definition of streams with default values, the last value of a signals, the mix of stream equations and hierarchical automata, and array operations.
+The input of Zrun is large subset of [Zelus|https://zelus.di.ens.fr] (with the same syntax).
+It is only discrete-time at the moment.
+Its timing model is that of Lustre: a discrete-time signal is an infinite stream and a synchronous system is defined as a stream function.
+The language provides richer features that are not in Lustre: by-case definition of streams with default values, the last value of a signal, the mix of stream equations and hierarchical automata, static parameters and values (known either at compile or instantiation time), and array operations.

-The objective of this prototype is to serve as an oracle for compiler testing;
-to prove compilation steps (e.g., that a well typed/causal/initialized program does not lead to an error;
-to prove semantics preservation of source-to-source transformations like static scheduling or the compilation of automata); to execute unfinished programs or programs that are semantically correct but are statically rejected by the compiler.
-Examples are cyclic circuits accepted by an Esterel compiler (the so-called "constructively causal" programs) but are rejected by Lustre/Lucid Synchrone/Scade/Zelus compilers that impose stronger causality constraints; to prototype new language constructs.
+The objective of this prototype is serve as a reference semantics that is executable.
+It can be used as an oracle for compiler testing, to prove compilation steps (e.g., that a well typed/causal/initialized program does not lead to an error; to prove semantics preservation of source-to-source transformations like static scheduling or the compilation of automata), to execute unfinished programs or programs that are semantically correct but are statically rejected by the compiler.
+Examples of such correct but rejected programs are programs with cyclic circuits accepted by an Esterel compiler (the so-called "constructively causal" programs) but that are rejected by all the descendent of Lustre (e.g., Lustre, Lucid Synchrone, Scade and Zelus) and their compilers that impose stronger causality constraints.
+Finally, being independent of a compiler, this semantics is useful to prototype new language constructs before considering their compilation.

 The long term goal of this work is to define an executable semantics that deal with all the language features of Zélus.
 Continuous-time